kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 Sometimes when I talk with someone, I'm blown away by how much they know.
 How did they learn so much?
 I start to doubt myself.
-It helps me to frame knowledge as like a Venn diagram.
+It helps me to frame knowledge as like a Venn diagram, where we each have an area that covers what we know.
 Here's an illustration of how I think about it:

 ![Knowledge Venn diagram](/assets/knowledge_venn_diagram.png)

-We each have an area that covers what we know.
 Encountering someone with a wildly different Venn diagram coverage circle can feel like meeting a genius.
-It doesn't necessarily mean they know more than us, just that we have different coverage.
+It doesn't necessarily mean they know more than us, just that we have different areas that we know.
 As we learn more, our knowledge circle shifts and grows.

 In the diagram, I label what I know as "worthless knowledge".
 I think it's common to discount what we've learned.
-If you can, try to appreciate what you already know and that others might be as impressed by your Venn diagram coverage.
+If you can, try to appreciate what you already know and that others might be as impressed by what you've learned.

 ### New Environments